josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🏚️_seven_layers_of_safeguard_breakdown.md

 - **Narrative Collapse in PR Systems**.

 It forms the core diagnostic architecture for *why bad ideas happen*
 and how institutions lose moral gravity long before they lose legitimacy.

+_Last updated: 2025-12-08_